 Account verification rules

-These rules are not random.
-They are part of the regulatory structure and risk management system.
-Stake is not a bank.
-It is not offering financial products in the traditional sense.
+What stood out to me was that these rules are not random.
+They are part of the regulatory structure and overall risk management process.
+Stake is not a bank, and it is not offering financial products in the traditional sense.
 It is a gambling platform.

 Slots